Severity Rating: Important

 Revision Note: V1.0 (August 11, 2015): Bulletin published.

-Summary: This security update resolves a vulnerability in Microsoft System Center Operations Manager.
-The vulnerability could allow elevation of privilege if a user visits an affected website by way of a specially crafted URL.
-An attacker would have no way to force users to visit such a website.
-Instead, an attacker would have to convince users to visit the website, typically by getting them to click a link in an email message or Instant Messenger message that takes users to the affected website.
+Summary: This security update resolves vulnerabilities in Microsoft Windows.
+The vulnerabilities could allow information disclosure by either exposing memory addresses if a user clicks a specially crafted link or by explicitly allowing the use of Secure Sockets Layer (SSL) 2.0.
+However, in all cases an attacker would have no way to force users to click a specially crafted link; an attacker would have to convince users to click the link, typically by way of an enticement in an email or Instant Messenger message.

 MS15-078 – Critical: Vulnerability in Microsoft Font Driver Could Allow Remote Code Execution (3079904) – Version: 1.0